A person holds a film clapperboard in a desert setting, featuring labels "Roadside" and names "Jakob & Ryan."

 Send Them To A Trusted Friend

 They are your lifeblood, as any filmmaker would tell you.
 Missing even one piece of work could be fatal to your prospects.
-This is why it's incredibly crucial to have a secure backup system in place for all your projects.
+This is why it’s incredibly important to have a get backup system in place for all your projects.
 Sharing a project with people you trust who can check on your work, at the very least.
 This way, if anything goes wrong with your original copy, you will still have a backup.
 Of course, only send them to someone you trust.
-And then this: importantly, if you don't trust that person as a human being/buttmunch — because there is some risk in giving someone else your precious backups-scoops!
+And then this: importantly, if you don’t trust that person as a human being/buttmunch — because there is some risk in giving someone else your precious backups-scoops!
 Also, see if they have a convenient storage system.
 These also need to have backups — ideally multiple hard drives and/or an offsite backup.
 Lastly, you will need to keep a recording of who gave backups and the time they received them.
 That way, they can be traced if you ever need to get them back down the road.

 Check Your Connection

-- Make sure that you have internet and that there is no risk of power loss for at least three hours.
+• Ensure that you have internet and that there is no risk of power loss for at least three hours.

 Back It Up!